gpuweb/gpuweb/design/ErrorHandling.md

 There are a number of cases that developers or applications need error handling for:

  - *Debugging*: Getting errors synchronously during development, to break in to the debugger.
+ - *Fallible Allocation*: Making fallible resource allocations (detecting out-of-memory).
+ - *Testing*: Checking success of WebGPU calls, for conformance testing or application unit testing.
  - *Telemetry*: Collecting error logs in deployment, for bug reporting and telemetry.
- - *Recovery*: Recovering from recoverable errors (like out-of-memory on resource creation).
  - *Fallback*: Tearing down the application and falling back, e.g. to WebGL, 2D Canvas, or static content.

 Meanwhile, error handling should not make the API clunky to use.

-There are several types of WebGPU calls that get their errors handled differently:

- - *Creation*: WebGPU Object creation.
- - *Encoding*: Recording of GPU commands in `GPUCommandEncoder`.
- - *Operations*: Other API calls, such as `GPUQueue.submit`.

 ## *Debugging*: Dev Tools

-Implementations should provide a way to enable synchronous validation, for example via a debug shim or via the developer tools.
+Implementations should provide a way to enable synchronous validation, for example via a "break on WebGPU error" option in the developer tools.
 The extra overhead needs to be low enough that applications can still run while being debugged.

 ## *Telemetry*: Validation Error Logging

 Logging of validation errors (which includes errors caused by using objects that are invalid for any reason).

+This mechanism is like a programmatic way to access the warnings that appear in the developer tools.
+Errors reported via the validation error event *should* also appear in the developer tools console as warnings (like in WebGL).
+However, some developer tools warnings might not necessarily fire the event, and message could be different (e.g. some details omitted for security).

 ```webidl
 [